DHTMLX/gantt-docs/data/api/gantt_readonly_property_config.md

 readonly_property
 =============

+@short:
-@short:changes the name of a property that affects the read-only behaviour of tasks/links
+	changes the name of a property that affects the read-only behaviour of tasks/links

-@type: string
+@type:string
 @example:
 gantt.config.readonly_property = "property_name";